 Instead, a better option would be to hire a vehicle and driver.
 The drivers know the terrain and make for excellent guides.
 They will put your safety first and are competent mechanics should your vehicle breakdown.
 In terms of car many opt for the 4 x 4 land cruiser as it has a raised top and is perfect for photography.
 It also offers a more comfortable ride.

 Step 4: Be Aware of the Hygiene

 For the most part, it is best to eat food provided at the lodges you stay in.
 The dishes are cooked to a high standard and are perfect after a day’s safari.
 Roadside cafes are best avoided unless they are recommended by your guide/driver.
 Many prefer drinking sterilized bottled water rather than tap water.
+Best if you bring along a water bottle with filter or purification tablets.
 You may want to follow this advice.

 Step 5: Check the Currency